borgestrand/sdr-widget/AW_readme.txt

 For both players you will have to set up ASIO as the output device.
 For foobar2000 you will need to look up and follow instructions to add ASIO as a component.

+We are currently (August 2012) experiencing noise in foobar2000 some times when the time bar is pulled back and forth.
+This is being debugged.
+We are not experiencing noise in J-River Media Center.
+If you experience any kind of noise, do not hesitate to contact the Audio Widget mailing list.